wolfsdayoff/wolfsdayoff/README.md

 <p align="center">
 this is a ponytown specific page. <br> my main page can be found
-<a href="https://w0lf.straw.page">here.</a> my interests and stuff are listed there too.
+<a href="https://w0lf.straw.page">here.</a> my interests and stuff are listed there too. <br> please don't copy my ponies.
 </p>

 <p align="center">